cnvogelg/plipbox/doc/src/amiga.md

   - If you use multiple plipbox devices in a single network then you have to assign them unique MAC addresses.
-You can set the MAC address of your plipbox with the following option in your configuration file:
+You can set the MAC address of your plipbox with the following option in your Roadshow device configuration file:

+        hardwareaddress=1a:11:a1:a0:00:01

+  - A complete device config looks like:

+        device=plipbox.device
+        configure=dhcp
+        downgoesoffline=yes
         hardwareaddress=1a:11:a1:a0:00:01

 3. Build plipbox.device from Source